 The point on the playing field where the thrower is required to establish a pivot point after a turnover, after the pull, after a time-out, after leaving the central zone, or where a pivot point has already been established.

 The time after the Pull has commenced and prior to the scoring of a goal.
 Play may further stop due to a call, in which case play is restarted with a check.

-One of the up to fourteen (14) persons who are actually participating in the current point of play.
+The people who are actually participating in the current point of play.

 The area including the central zone and the end zones, but excluding the perimeter lines.

 Possession of the disc